 Welcome to SunDiegoLive.com!
-You are watching a live picture of downtown San Diego & the bay from Tom Ham's Lighthouse on Harbor Island and the Bali Hai on Shelter Island.
-The call letters below the live view are of local San Diego radio stations - click to listen live.
+You are watching a live picture of downtown San Diego & the bay through five webcams located at Tom Ham's Lighthouse on Harbor Island, the Bali Hai on Shelter Island and Cabrillo National Monument on the tip of Point Loma.
+The call letters below the harbor view are of local San Diego radio stations - click to listen live.
 Click "NOAA" to listen live to the national weather service radio broadcast for San Diego County.
 Click on any of the VHF buttons to listen to VHF marine radio.

-NEW: An image archive has been created on our new Facebook page.
+NEW: A new cam at Cabrillo National Monument and Bali Hai (facing the north) has been added.
+An image archive is available on our new Facebook page.
 Click the Facebook icon at the bottom of your browser window to get there.
 A new twitter feed is also available.
 A new chat system has been installed.
 Click the gear next to the "Whos Online" counter to change your chat name if desired, then click chat at the left and join the conversation.
 Also, time lapse videos have been posted to our new YouTube channel.

 Marine VHF frequencies: